Yikes-Cyborg-Run/ePaper-Pi-Cam/README.md

 <br>

 **Connect Camera Buttons**
-• If you are using the WaveShare 2.7-inch GPIO hat, all you need to do is seat the hat on your Pi.
+• If you are using the WaveShare 2.7-inch GPIO HAT, all you need to do is seat the HAT on your Pi.
 • If you're using a different WaveShare display, refer to the diagram and table below.

 <img src='https://github.com/Yikes-Cyborg-Run/ePaper-Pi-Cam/blob/main/Resources/README_images/Waveshare_2in7_GPIOhat_pins.jpg' align='left' width='400'>